MaxHalleran/jm/README.md

 ## Current focus

 -Theming, throwing a simple theme together to collect and place information, this theme can be changed or completely rewritten later.
+-Fonts, picking out fonts and adding them in.

 ## Theme to do